gsi-upm/sematch/docs/sources/application.md

-- Zhu, Ganggao, and Carlos A. Iglesias. ["Computing Semantic Similarity of Concepts in Knowledge Graphs."](http://ieeexplore.ieee.org/document/7572993/) IEEE Transactions on Knowledge and Data Engineering 29.1 (2017): 72-85.
+- Ganggao Zhu, and Carlos A. Iglesias. ["Computing Semantic Similarity of Concepts in Knowledge Graphs."](http://ieeexplore.ieee.org/document/7572993/) IEEE Transactions on Knowledge and Data Engineering 29.1 (2017): 72-85.

 - Oscar Araque, Ganggao Zhu, Manuel Garcia-Amado and Carlos A. Iglesias [Mining the Opinionated Web: Classification and Detection of Aspect Contexts for Aspect Based Sentiment Analysis](http://sentic.net/sentire2016araque.pdf),  ICDM sentire, 2016.